anandvarkeyphilips/enterprise-validator/README.md

  * spring-boot-starter-freemarker
  * springfox-swagger2, springfox-swagger-ui
  * snakeyaml, lombok, jackson-databind, spring-boot-test
-[comment]: # (REPLACE ME: Add Initial requirements like JDK version, IDE, etc)

 ### How to?
-[comment]: # (REPLACE ME: Add your confluence page in below format) Click on "BASE 64Encode" to encode to Base64 format.
+[comment]: # (REPLACE ME: Add your confluence page in below format)
+* Click on "BASE 64Encode" to encode to Base64 format.
-Click on "BASE 64Encode" to decode from Base64 format.
+* Click on "BASE 64Encode" to decode from Base64 format.
-Click on "Validate YAML" to validate YAML data.
+* Click on "Validate YAML" to validate YAML data.
-Click on "Share YAML" to share the YAML data through Outlook Mail.
+* Click on "Share YAML" to share the YAML data through Outlook Mail.

 ### Jira